 Longevity is the most material component of the RM capital requirement.
 Best estimate and stressed future cash flows are projected to capture the capital requirement at future points in time and the discounted cost of capital is applied.
-The capital requirements are projected using a proxy approach i.e. the projected capital requirements are estimated using appropriate carrier variables.
+The RM capital requirement is projected using a proxy approach i.e. the projected capital requirements are estimated using appropriate "carrier" functions.